Nantero1/ai-first-devops-toolkit/README.md

 ## TLDR: What This Tool Does

 **Purpose**: Zero-friction LLM integration for CI/CD pipelines with **100% guaranteed schema compliance**.
 This is your foundation for AI-first development practices.
-Basically it takes your input and runs it through your Azure hosted OpenAI LLM, and then returns a JSON output in your desired format.

 **Perfect For**:
 - 🤖 **AI-Generated Code Reviews**: Automated PR analysis with structured findings